Canoe vs Kayak

 For many people, the difference between an open top and a closed top is crucial.
 With an open-top, there is more freedom, but greater exposure to water.
 With a closed top, you are likely to remain drier, but you have less movement.
 If you are claustrophobic, the open-top nature of a canoe may be more comforting for you.
 However, there are many reasons why one option may be preferable to the other for you.

 The design of the paddles between the two boats is also different.
-With a kayak, the paddle has two blades while a canoe there’s one, and it is shorter.
+With a kayak, the paddle has two blades while in a canoe there’s one, and it is shorter.
 The paddling technique used with a canoe also differs from the kayak technique.
 In a canoe, you shall use the rotating power of your torso not only your arms.
 Similar to a boxer rotating into a punch.
 While in a kayak you shall use more of your upper body strength.
 The motion If you have a paddling technique preference, it is best to choose the one you are most comfortable with.
 Here you can learn more about paddles and paddling techniques.

 People who use a kayak often wear more safety equipment too.
 That is because kayaks are more commonly associated with rapids and white-water locations.
 That means kayakers usually wear nose plugs, helmets and buoyancy aids.
 There is nothing to stop canoeists from using this equipment, but it is more often found on people in kayaks.